awwong1/picknic/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

 4. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

+## Python Dependancies
+1. Install pip if you do not have it by following the link.
+Note for windows config

+2. Run `pip install pymongo` to install pymongo

+## Filling your MongolDB with Data

+1. cd to <Project Path>/scripts/data and run `python <script>`

+2. Use `python parklands.py` and `python trees.py` to start

 ## Build & development